 (b) whenever required to fill a vacancy.

-(5) The Treasurer may nominate a member of either House to act as chairperson on his behalf either generally or for a particular period or occasion and a member so nominated has, while so acting, all of the functions of the Treasurer as chairperson.
+(5) The Minister may nominate a member of either House to act as chairperson on his behalf either generally or for a particular period or occasion and a member so nominated has, while so acting, all of the functions of the Minister as chairperson.

 (6) A Board member —